TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_configuration.md

 ## How to configure RL2?

-RL2 is basically an L2 cache controller. highlight the controller keyword because, unlike the L1 cache controller, which has internal cache memory, RL2 does not have internal cache memory.
-RL2 needs to be configured, and a part of SRAM needs to be assigned for RL2 cache memory.
+RL2 is, basically, an L2 cache controller.
+Highlighting the `controller` keyword here, because, unlike the L1 cache controller, which has internal cache memory, RL2 does not have internal cache memory.
+RL2 needs to be configured, and a part of On-chip SRAM needs to be assigned for RL2 cache memory.

 There are three configurations that are largely needed:
 1. Size of the L2 cache